WHAT IS REALISM?

 - Norma Fox Mazer and Harry Mazer.
 Norma lived between 1931-2009.
 The husband/wife couple had four children and were teacher/writers.
 Although they both wrote the same sort of thing, they didn’t work together.
 Each has their own books.
 Harry was born in 1925 and died recently, in 2016.

 - Robert Cormier.
-The Chocolate War initiated a new level of excellence in YA but also unleashed a storm of controversy.
+The Chocolate War initiated a new level of excellence in young adult literature but also unleashed a storm of controversy.
 (Cormier didn’t intend a YA audience, actually.
 He wrote it for a general audience and it was marketed as YA.)
 Gatekeepers felt the subject matter was too dark.
 Cormier followed up with I Am The Cheese and After The First Death, in the same vain, ignoring the naysayers.
 He continued to get darker over the 26 years of his writing career.
 He definitely influenced other authors, who started to do the same.

 If you notice more realism coming out of America, that’s because realism in children’s literature is largely American, whereas a lot of the most beloved fantasy comes out of Britain.

 Australia has its own examples of realism in children’s literature.
 Australian literature for adults tends to be described as ‘gritty realism’.
 Take Helen Garner for instance, or the work of Christos Tsiolkas, who sometimes writes about young adulthood.
 The TV adaptation of Barracuda has a distinctly YA feel about it — more so than the novel upon which it is based.

 The Valley Between by Colin Thiel is about the author’s own life, growing up in the Barossa Valley.